Eeshita-Pande/Eeshita-Pande/README.md

 ## Breast Cancer Prediction

-This was my first end to end data science project.
 I have trained several models to predict the likelihood of breast cancer when presented with industry specific inputs.

 First, I explored the dataset in Google Colab, and then trained multiple models using the publicly available [**UCI Mammographic Mass Dataset**](http://archive.ics.uci.edu/ml/datasets/mammographic+mass)